 Read the review thoroughly

-Fake reviews are often written by a person that doesn’t actually know you and has never visited your practice.
-If the reviewer is trying to defame you, they may complain about staff, offices or services that don’t match reality.
+Fake reviews are often written by a person who doesn’t actually know you and has never visited your practice.
+If the reviewer is trying to defame you, they may complain about staff, offices or services that don’t match in reality.
 If you find discrepancies in the review, report the case to the review listing website.
 Cite details of the services you offer and why you believe the reviewer is false.